Sumit-56/Python-Spotify-API-Connector/README.md

-# Python-Spotify-API-Connector
-A Python project showcasing API integration skills, secure credential management, and HTTP request handling through interaction with the Spotify API.
-The project retrieves access tokens necessary for accessing Spotify's services.
+# Spotify API Token Retriever

+## Description

+A Python project that interacts with the Spotify API to obtain an access token using the client credentials flow.

+## Features

+*   Obtains Spotify API access tokens
+*   Securely manages API credentials using `python-dotenv`
+*   Demonstrates API interaction with the Spotify API

+## Technologies Used

+*   Python
+*   python-dotenv
+*   requests

+## Getting Started

+### Prerequisites

+*   Python 3.x installed
+*   A Spotify Developer account to obtain API credentials (Client ID and Client Secret)

+### Installation

+1. Clone the repository: